dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## Where can I see Subsocial's smart contracts?

-There are no smart contracts for Subsocial, because it is built as a custom blockchain on top of the [Substrate](https://substrate.dev/) blockchain framework.
+There are no smart contracts for Subsocial yet, because it is built as a custom blockchain on top of the [Substrate](https://substrate.dev/) blockchain framework.
 The Subsocial blockchain is optimized for social networking types of operations, and has very low fees.

 ## Do you have a lightpaper?